cameronabrams/psfgen/README.md

 27. [3CP1](http://www.rcsb.org/pdb/explore/explore.do?structureID=3cp1) -- HIV-1 gp41 NHR/CHR six-helix bundle, with option to grow in MPER and TM, and membrane-embedding.

+28. EOH -- a single ethanol molecule extracted from 3TOD, using CGENFF

 More to come...

 ## Acknowledgments